Is a Working Holiday Right for Me?

 Yes, I love hanging out after work! - Great!
 You can choose your own living arrangements, but living with roommates or in a shared house is a fantastic way to save money.
-You can rent by the week or month, so you're not tied down to anything long-term!
+You can rent by the week or month, so you’re not tied down to anything long-term!
 Most people make friends during their couple of months through jobs or traveling, and often find roommates that way.
 Often participants stay in a dorm-style room at a hostel, at least a few nights (also a great way to meet people!).
 Some InterExchange Work & Travel programs include hostel accommodation while you settle in.
-Need advice on where to stay?
-Check out our accommodation suggestions and tips.

 No, I need my own private space. - Just keep in mind that single occupant accommodations can be expensive.
 Plus, shared living spaces can be a great way to meet new people during your Working Holiday Visa program!